So, what do you do?

 I love specialists.

-There is nothing more engaging to see than someone who is passionate about what they do.
+There is nothing more engaging than someone who is passionate about what they do.
 In fact, I’m often envious of anyone capable of singular, laser-like focus.

 But sometimes, when all you have is a hammer, everything looks like a nail.